-Preston T Tucker was nothing if not a maverick.
-And cars were in his blood!
+The Tucker Torpedo came out of left field.
+Its designer - Preston T Tucker - was a confirmed maverick.
+Cars were in his blood.
 He started out at Cadillac - as an office boy.
-After a stint as a car salesman, he became a partner in a motor racing business - in Indianapolis.
-At that point, it was time for Tucker to change the world ... well, the automotive part of it, at least!
-The year was 1945.
-The War was over - and the future beckoned!
-Tucker decided to create the car that had everything!
-Speed, style - and safety!
+After a stint as a car salesman, he became a partner in an Indianapolis motor racing business.
+In '45 - with the War over - Tucker determined to create the ultimate car.
+Style and speed would come as standard.
+But, there would be more.

-Tucker was an evangelist for automotive 'health and safety'.
-Maybe it was due to the War.
-The last few years had seen an ocean of blood shed.
-The 'Torpedo' would have seat-belts, for starters.
-And a padded dashboard and pop-out windscreen, in the event of an accident.
-But as the Torpedo went into production, the real world kicked in.
-Or, in other words, the 'bottom line'!
-For some potential customers, seat-belts smacked of danger.
-Why did the car need them, they queried.
-The marketing men were getting jittery!
-Seat-belts were binned... along with swivelling headlights, disc brakes, and the central driving position.
-In the end, Tucker had to settle for independent suspension.
+When it came to 'health and safety' - especially of the automotive kind - Tucker was an evangelist.
+Maybe it was a war thing.
+In the last few years, an ocean of blood had been shed.
+Perhaps Tucker had seen enough - and decided to redress the balance a bit.
+To that end, the Torpedo would have seat-belts.
+A padded dashboard and pop-out windscreen, too.
+Where accident prevention was concerned, Tucker dreamed big.
+But - as the Torpedo entered production - the real world kicked in.
+As in the 'bottom line'.
+Customers were concerned about seat-belts.
+Why did the car need them, they asked.
+The marketing men got jitters.
+Seat-belts were subsequently binned.
+Along with swivelling headlights, disc brakes and the central driving position.
+In the end, Tucker settled for independent suspension.
 Oh, and the padded dashboard!